jonbirge/logpager/README.md

 ### Usage

-Mount your server's web and/or auth log files into the logpager container as `/access.log` and `/auth.log`, respectively.
+Mount your server's log files into the logpager container as shown below.
 Connect to the container on HTTP port 80 and the default interface will be served.
 There is no security or SSL provided as this is primarily intended as an auxilary container to be integrated with other containers and hosted behind a reverse proxy, such as Traefik.
-Right now this only work with CLF log files, but will eventually be made to work with at least standard auth logs, as well.

 Export `/blacklist.csv` to provide a live list of blacklisted IP addresses and CIDRs.
-There are scripts showing how to use this file to update iptable-based firewalls in Linux.
+There are scripts in `/utils` showing how to use this file to update iptable-based firewalls in Linux.

 ### Docker Compose